 Which factors shape the formulas?

 Criticisms of particular measures are hardly new.
 GDP in particular has been denounced as a deeply deficient measure of production at best and a fundamentally misleading guidepost for human development at worst.
 But also measures of inflation, balances of payments and trade, unemployment figures, productivity or public debt hide unsolved and maybe insoluble problems.
-In FickleFormulas we ask: which social, political and economic factors shape the formulas used to calculate macroeconomic indicators?
+In FickleFormulas we have asked: which social, political and economic factors shape the formulas used to calculate macroeconomic indicators?

 Talking to the people who live and breathe them